beyond the pipeline: part one

 From here on out, we have to educate ourselves on this situation and this instance in which peaceful resistance won.
 When so many Americans are calling anti-Trump protesters whiny and overdramatic, this is a pretty big deal — this is hope.

-Keep donating to the legal collective while they are still fighting this fight.
+Keep donating to the legal collective while it are still fighting this fight.
 Keep calling the Morton County Police Department to demand an end to police brutality.
 Keep donating to all of the people who gave up their homes to live and fight for a better future.
 Remember that the DAPL was rerouted, but not because Energy Transfer Partners or its investors wanted it to be — they are already asking the US district court to overturn the ruling.
 We have to continue to stand up to the people and corporations that see this as a minor obstacle.
 Remember that it wasn't until recently that our President-elect, Trump, sold his share in the project.
 If it's easier for him to keep DAPL on Army Corps land, he will do exactly that.

 The DAPL is the Dakota Access Pipeline.
-The pipeline is the project and property of Energy Transfer Partners, who are determined to use it to transport crude Bakken oil from North Dakota to Illinois.
+The pipeline is the project and property of Energy Transfer Partners, which is determined to use it to transport crude Bakken oil from North Dakota to Illinois.
 The Standing Rock reservation sits on Army Corps land that through the Fort Laramie Treaty of 1851, was deemed home to the Lakota, Dakota, and Nakota tribes, and now includes many others from all over the United States.
 The pipeline is not directly on Reservation land but does run under the water source that flows downstream and is used by their community.

 The pipeline was and still is problematic for a variety of reasons.